dogunbound/CultureCultivation/README.md

 boost
 ## How to build and run

-Be in the `/build` directory.\
+Be in the `/release` directory.\
-If this is a newly cloned project, do: `mkdir build` in project root\
+If this is a newly cloned project, do: `mkdir release` in project root\
 \
 Build CMakeConfig:\
 `cmake ../src/`\